The Best Door Locks

 Most residential deadbolt locks, no matter the type, fit the standard pre-drilled hole in an exterior door, so installation is a DIY-friendly endeavor.
 Quality locks often come with 3-inch screws for attaching the strike plate to the door frame.
 If your deadbolt’s screws are shorter, it’s wise to purchase 3-inch screws separately and use them in place of the shorter ones, which won’t embed deeply enough in the wall framing that lies behind the door frame.
 The longer screws will make it more difficult for an intruder to kick the door open.

 The Schlage Single Cylinder Deadbolt is an affordable yet highly secure Grade 1 deadbolt.
 It comes with an anti-pick shield, an oversized bolt, and a reinforced strike plate for kick-in resistance.
-Homeowners love its smooth operation, and do-it-yourselfers appreciate its ease of installation.
+It’s smooth to operate and has a straight-forward installation process.
 Like other single cylinder locks, the Schlage accepts a key on the exterior and features a thumb-knob on the inside of the door.
 The thumb-knob is large and simple to turn, making compliant with the Americans with Disabilities Act (ADA).
 Also well worth noting is that the Schlage Single Cylinder comes with a limited lifetime warranty against mechanical and finish defects.
-Buy now.

-For exceptional resistance against kicking, lock-picking, and other forms of attempted forced entry, consider choosing the Medeco Maxum—a certified Grade 1 deadbolt that earns its price premium by providing homeowners with the value of peace of mind.
+For exceptional resistance against kicking, lock-picking, and other forms of attempted forced entry, consider choosing the Medeco Maxum—a certified Grade 1 deadbolt that earns its price premium by providing shoppers with the value of peace of mind.
 With a 2-year warranty against factory defects, the Medeco is a stalwart home defender, durable enough to last for years.
-Buy now.